ObolNetwork/charon-distributed-validator-node/README.md

 ## Step 6.
 Add Central Monitoring Token

-You will be provided a Central Monitoring Token which will be used to push distributed validator metrics to central prometheus service so that we would be able to analyse and improve upon.
+You will be provided with a Central Monitoring Token used to push distributed validator metrics to our central prometheus service to monitor, analyze and improve your cluster's performance.
 The token needs to be added in prometheus/prometheus.yml replacing `$PROM_REMOTE_WRITE_TOKEN`.
 The token will look like:
 `eyJtZXNzYWdlIjoiSldUIFJ1bGVzISIsImlhdCI6MTQ1OTQ0ODExOSwiZXhwIjoxNDU5NDU0NTE5fQ`.
 Final prometheus/prometheus.yml would look something like:
 ```
 global: